Get multiple home insurance quotes in the time it takes to get just one

 Home insurance rates depend on multiple factors and every company will assess your risk differently.
 The best way to save on insurance is by shopping around.
 Compare quotes from Canada’s most trusted providers and find a great deal today.

-The cost of home insurance in Canada varies dramatically depending on where you live.
-In Ontario, home insurance averages $915 a year, while Albertan residents pay an annual average of $843.
+The cost of home insurance in Canada varies from coast to coast to coast.
+In Ontario, the average rate is $1,487, while in Alberta, the average premium is $2,339.
 For the most accurate information, take five minutes to answer a few questions about your home to receive and compare home insurance quotes from top insurance companies.
 Read on to learn more about average home insurance rates in Ontario and Alberta.

 This depends on the type of coverage you need and how much you are willing to pay.
 No single company can claim to offer the best coverage without first assessing your property and understanding your needs.
 InsuranceHotline.com can show you multiple rates and coverages in one convenient place, saving you time and money when looking for the best deal.
 Compare home insurance coverages today.